 (Al-Quds, March 14, 1996, p.
 19, col. 6)

-The sea as a metaphor for the many occurrences of terrorist acts.
+The sea is a metaphor for the many occurrences of terrorist acts.
 It invokes imagery of a bloodstained red mass without borders, like a sea.
 The metaphor is emotionally charged and is intended to deter violence.

 (3) Palestine the blessed land, the cradle of culture and holiness and the wellspring of love and peace.